mouradboutrid/geometry_dash_RL/docs/introduction.rst

 3. **Expertise Specialization**

    Each curriculum slice maintains a specialized expert policy optimized for its local dynamics.
-When advancing, we transfer weights from the most recent expert with identical physics mode:
+When advancing, It transfer weights from the most recent expert with identical physics mode:

    .. code-block:: python